-At first glance, the Atlanta-based company is pretty generous, offering free newsletters.
+At first glance, the Atlanta-based company seems pretty generous, offering free newsletters and landing pages.
 However, make sure you read until the end as there are a few snags in their pricing model, especially with regard to how they charge for contacts.
 Recent changes to their plans and inclusions have also made it a much less attractive option for small-to-medium businesses, as we’ll detail below.

-Mailchimp also features a pay as you go pricing system where you’ll just pay for the amount of emails that you send.
-This plan comes with the same features as the monthly plans.
-But if you need to add the advanced Mailchimp Pro features, this will cost you $199 extra a month.
-Let’s have a look at some of their prices:
+MailChimp also features a pay-as-you-go pricing system, where you’ll just pay for the number of emails that you send.
+This plan comes with the same features as the monthly MailChimp plans.

 |Emails||Price per email||Price|

 The advantage of a subscription is that you never run out of credits thus your automations won’t stop on Black Friday because you forgot to refill.
 However, you will incur additional charges if you go over your contact limit (rather than automatically being bumped up to the next tier), so be sure to keep a close eye on this and, if needed, to change up to the next level of your plan in advance.

 |Monthly email sending limit||1000||10x maximum contact count||12x maximum contact count||15x maximum contact count|